 Actor extraordinaire, James Harms, returning soon to Theatre at the Center.

 Molly Nunn in the title role of Highland (Indiana) Performing Arts Group's "Sweet Charity."
-Dear Readers,

 OMG!
 The list of what's going on in the Southland, the museums